ZhukV/AppleApnPush/README.md

 License
 -------

 This library is under the MIT license.
-See the complete license in library
+See the complete license in library.

 ```
 LICENSE